 Catalysts made from platinum, rhodium and palladium, for instance, are central to carbon capture and converting greenhouse gases into less harmful compounds.
 These advances are essential for reducing the environmental footprint of industrial processes.

-The demand for transition metals has skyrocketed — particularly with the rise of electric vehicles, renewable energy systems and high-tech devices.
+The demand for metals has skyrocketed — particularly with the rise of electric vehicles, renewable energy systems and high-tech devices.
 However, this surge in demand raises critical concerns about the ethical and environmental implications of mining these valuable resources.

 Cobalt mining is one such example.
 While cobalt is essential for rechargeable batteries, 80% of the global supply comes from the Democratic Republic of Congo, where mining practices have led to severe environmental degradation and human rights violations, including child labor.